avanikawa/docs_haptik/docs/bot-builder/basic/chat-end.md

 **Type 0 to go to the main menu or enter your query below!**

 - Ask users whether they need more help.
-Here’s a sample flow.
+Here’s a sample flow

 Is there anything else I can help you with?
 The possible answers could be Yes and No.